 The Ghibli’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The M3’s passenger windows don’t open or close automatically.

-The Ghibli’s optional air conditioned front seats cool the driver and front passenger and help take the sting out of hot leather in Summer.
-The M3 doesn’t offer air conditioned front seats.
+Optional air conditioned seats in the Ghibli keep the driver and front passenger comfortable and take the sting out of hot seats in Summer.
+The M3 doesn’t offer air conditioned seats.

 To keep a safe, consistent following distance, the Ghibli offers an optional Adaptive Cruise Control, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The M3 doesn’t offer an adaptive cruise control.